'Wings of Desire'

 After the lockdown was lifted, I set up a small business selling secondhand women's clothing to help pay for rent, basic supplies, and medical bills for the children, and also to help me feed and clothe them all, with the help of my sisters and mother.
 It is not nearly enough.
 Given the state of inflation and the pandemic crises, average working people in Kampala have little capital to spend, even on our secondhand items.
 The children we support are between the ages of 2 and 14, and their needs are great and varied.
 I am also a single father of three children of my own, two daughters and a son, whom my family is helping to raise.

 These days, my business is barely providing enough to support all these needy children.
 This is why I have started the process of applying for NGO status that will allow Desire Child Care Organization to become fully realized.
+The cost is around $800US, so it will take time to achieve this level of operation.
 Meanwhile, we have been granted incorporation as a limited organization so we can receive funds.
 Upon incorporation, we opened a business bank account with Equity Bank Uganda, as well as a post office box for correspondence.